sean-olson-e/Rapid-Application-Development-using-Angular-CLI/project_apps/4-creating-services/README.md

 class s completely up to you, and determined by the needs of your application.

 ## Step Four: Create a service to manage the cuisine-type options
+Currently, the cuisine-type-list is lost everytime the browser is refreshed, so we need to save the data, somewhere.
+We don't have a datbase connected to our app, so we'll mock one up using the localStorage API of the browser, just as we did for the key-manager.
+To support the use of this data across components, we'll encapsulate it within a class.

 ### a: Using the Angular CLI generate a new service class.
 ```